Suspect arrested in murder of Bulgarian journalist Viktoria Marinova, report says

 Marinova is the third journalist murdered in the EU within the last year, Reuters reported.
 According to the Reporters Without Borders world press freedom index, Bulgaria ranks lower than other EU member.

-Fox News’ Bradford Betz and the Associated Press contributed to this report.
+Fox News’ Lucia Suarez, Bradford Betz and the Associated Press contributed to this report.